Sharjah National Oil Corporation: History

-On 23 March 1984 a construction agreement was signed between SHALCO (Sharjah LPG Company) and JGC to construct an LPG plant to recover secondary condensate plus propane and butane.
+On 23 March 1984, a construction agreement was signed between SHALCO (Sharjah LPG Company) and JGC to construct an LPG plant to recover secondary condensate plus propane and butane.
 An LPG terminal and associated export facilities were also constructed at Hamriyah (the first facility in what would later become Hamriyah port).
 The first load of LPG was exported from Hamriyah on 26 April 1986.

 Additional exploration drilling discovered a third field ‘Kahaif’ in 1992 with production starting in 1994.
 A second phase of drilling operations at Sajaa added a further 26 production wells.

 In 1999, BP assumed the operating role in Sharjah following a merger with Amoco.

 In April 2003, BP Sharjah and Baker Oil Tools began deployment of coiled tubing at the Sajaa field.
 The campaign included the world’s first coiled tubing campaign to feature underbalanced casing exit using gas as the milling fluid.
-Use of this technology allowed uninterrupted gas production throughout the entire milling operation.
+The use of this technology allowed uninterrupted gas production throughout the entire milling operation.

-In November 2003, BP Sharjah announced that it had broken the world record for LPG recovery, achieving 99.75% recovery of propane and a near 100 per cent recovery of butane and hydrocarbon condensate at the Sajaa Gas Plant.
+In November 2003, BP Sharjah announced that it had broken the world record for LPG recovery, achieving 99.75% recovery of propane and a near 100 percent recovery of butane and hydrocarbon condensate at the Sajaa Gas Plant.

-In 2010, Sharjah Ruler HH Doctor Sheikh Sultan Bin Mohammed Al Qasimi announced the establishment of the Sharjah National Oil Company "SNOC" according to an Emiri decree.
+In 2010, Sharjah Ruler HH DR. Sheikh Sultan Bin Mohammed Al Qasimi announced the establishment of the Sharjah National Oil Company (SNOC) according to an Emiri decree.
 As an interim measure, Petrofac was awarded a five-year duty holder contract by SNOC to operate and maintain the Sajaa Assets and to facilitate a smooth transition following the end of the original Amoco concession agreement.
 By the end of 2015, SNOC assumed full responsibility for the management and operations of the Sajaa Assets.

-In January 2011 a field-wide compression project was implemented which included the installation of twelve gas engine driven reciprocating compressors to maximize production at low field pressures.
+In January 2011, a field-wide compression project was implemented, which included the installation of twelve gas engine driven reciprocating compressors to maximize production at low field pressures.